Gemod/CounterJS/README.md

 and open in a browser index.html file.

 ## Usage
-To use Sass, run follow command in root project, to make sure, sass generate or update styles.css file:
+To use Sass to modify style, run follow command in root project, to make sure, sass generate or update styles.css file:

 ```bash
 sass --watch scss/styles.scss css/styles.css